List of NBA career free throw percentage leaders: Progressive list of free throw percentage leaders

 This is a progressive list of free throw percentage leaders showing how the record has increased through the years.

-José Calderón has the highest free throw percentage in a single NBA season, making 151 of his 154 attempts during the 2008–09 season for the Toronto Raptors.
+José Calderón has the highest free throw percentage in a single NBA season, making 151 of his 154 attempts during the 2008–09 NBA season for the Toronto Raptors.

-Statistics accurate as of November 3, 2025.
+Statistics accurate as of the end of the 2025–26 NBA season.